Type of Incision and Placement of Breast Implants

 Types of Placement

-Breast implants are inserted into a space, or pocket, that is developed at the time of surgery.
+St. Louis breast implants are inserted into a space, or pocket, that is developed at the time of surgery.
 This pocket can be located beneath the breast tissue and above the chest wall muscle (subglandular location) or beneath the breast tissue and muscle (submuscular location).

 Placement of the implant behind the breast tissue and above the chest wall muscle positions the implant adjacent to the breast tissue itself.
 Some physicians believe this gives a more natural appearance.
 By avoiding manipulation of the muscle, the postoperative recovery is easier and there is less movement of the implant when the muscle contracts.